 Multidisciplinary Clinic (MDC)

-Learn the latest on breast cancer therapy treatments and tips for early detection from Dr. Janie Grumley, MD, Director of the Comprehensive Breast Program at the Margie Petersen Breast Center and Breast Surgical Oncologist at the John Wayne Cancer Institute by watching the podcast hosted Dr. Barrett Plastic Surgery.
+Learn the latest on breast cancer therapy treatments and tips for early detection from Dr. Janie Grumley, MD, Director of the Comprehensive Breast Program at the Margie Petersen Breast Center and Breast Surgical Oncologist at the Saint John’s Cancer Institute by watching the podcast hosted Dr. Barrett Plastic Surgery.

 Our goal is to determine your breast cancer treatment options based on your type of breast cancer, its stage, the individual characteristics of your cancer (i.e. whether the cancer cells are sensitive to hormones), your overall health, and your own preferences.
 Most patients undergo surgery for breast cancer and may also be recommended for additional treatment, such as chemotherapy, endocrine therapy, or radiation therapy.

 The Margie Petersen Breast Center at Providence Saint John’s Health Center brings you some of the finest breast health and cancer care in Southern California.